VRX Labs provides the Department of Cannabis Control (DCC) testing for all cannabis products legally sold in the state of California.

 VRX Labs is committed to defining testing standards for all legal cannabis and cannabis products.
-Conceived with scientific and medical expertise, VRX Labs brings to the California market what many Bureau of Cannabis Control (BCC) license holders need— Accurate, Consistent, and Efficient (ACE) methodology and results.
+Conceived with scientific and medical expertise, VRX Labs brings to the California market what many Department of Cannabis Control (DCC) license holders need— Accurate, Consistent, and Efficient (ACE) methodology and results.

 Third, our commitment to you.
 VRX Labs’ commitment to our customers extends well beyond providing accurate test results.
 We understand that your reputation depends on the quality of the products you provide.
 We take the time to consult with you on your specific testing needs and develop methods to meet them.
 VRX Lab scientists take it a step further to review long-term collective data, identify trends and patterns, and provide actionable information to our customers that allows them to adjust processes and maximize production while minimizing variances.

 VRX Labs’ commitment to ACE is not only a tagline, but it is also how we approach the work we do for BCC license holders.

 Medical and recreational use of cannabis has been legalized in an increasing number of states.
 In the absence of federal regulatory framework, each individual state has developed their own guidelines for cannabis including goods production, labeling, and sales, as well as safety and quality testing.
 States that have implemented a regulatory framework to ensure legal cannabis products are safe for consumption require several standards to be satisfied.
 To satisfy these standards, all cannabis products must be tested prior to going to retail to ensure safety and conformity within state guidelines.
 VRX Labs provides the reliable results needed by DCC license holders to sell their product at licensed retailers in the state.